Azure/AppConfiguration/releaseNotes/MicrosoftExtensionsConfigurationAzureAppConfiguration.md

 ### [Package (NuGet)](https://www.nuget.org/packages/Microsoft.Extensions.Configuration.AzureAppConfiguration)

+### 4.5.0 - August 12, 2021
+* Added deprecation warning to all Offline Cache APIs.
+The current implementation of offline cache will be removed in the next major release.

 ### 4.4.0 - May 7,2021
 * Added two new APIs which allow users to opt-in for periodically reloading secrets and certificates from Key Vault. [#249](https://github.com/Azure/AppConfiguration-DotnetProvider/pull/249)